Pharmacy

 Georgia Lock-In Program (GA LIP)

 GA LIP is a health and safety program which protects members whose use of services exceeds medical necessity.
 Use of controlled substances are monitored and members are assigned designated providers.
-GA LIP enrollees must get their medicines filled at one pharmacy and use their primary care provider for medical care.
+GA LIP enrollees must get their medicines filled at one pharmacy.

 If you would like to refer someone to be considered for the GA LIP, please click here and provide the following information: